19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Transitional provision

 112\.
-Any licence, permit, document, application, approval, permission, order, direction, ruling or notice issued, made, given or approved by the Commissioner of Public Health under any provision of this Act immediately before 1st July 20021shall be deemed to have been issued, made, given or approved under the same provision by the Director-General.
+Any licence, permit, document, application, approval, permission, order, direction, ruling or notice issued, made, given or approved by the Commissioner of Public Health under any provision of this Act immediately before 1st July 2002\** shall be deemed to have been issued, made, given or approved under the same provision by the Director-General.

-1Date of commencment of the National Environment Agency Act 2002 (Act 4 of 2002).
+\*Date of commencment of the National Environment Agency Act 2002 (Act 4 of 2002).

 [114